 Whatever you choose, the main two criteria that characterize an effective inner voice are:

-- It must be soothing, nurturing, loving, respectful and speak to you with compassion and empathy.
+- It must be soothing, nurturing, loving, and respectful and speak to you with compassion and empathy.

-You can help transform you inner voice by improving your self-talk.
+You can help transform your inner voice by improving your self-talk.
 Try these ideas out:

 - When you notice you’re engaged in a negative rant about yourself, check it and change directions by substituting positive alternative thoughts.
 These shouldn’t be fake thoughts.
 They should reflect real positives you see in yourself, and if you can’t come up with any, ask someone who cares about you what they see and use those.

 - Create some mantras you can use that will balance your thinking and give you an emotional boost.
 A simple one is “I can solve my problems,” or “It’s fine to ask for help when I need it,” or “I’m worthy of being loved.”
 Use whatever applies to you that will lift you up when you’re not doing well.
 Say them repeatedly.
 Some people find it helpful to post them around the house or on their phone with a reminder to read them.
 Keep adding to them.

 - Review your successes, especially small ones, out loud and in writing.
 Saying them helps you remember them, especially when you’re overwhelmed or struggling.